Create and Use Normals inside Substance Painter

 - The render resolution is set to 2048x2048 pixels

-For basic usage you only need to konw three settings.
+For basic usage you only need to know three settings.

 - The backplate control.
 Selectibility, viewport visibility, render visibility (toggle this off for transparent background)